bcdurden/airgapping-made-easy/README.md

 > * [Get kubeconfig](#get-kubeconfig)
 > * [Kick off worker node](#kick-off-worker-node)
 > * [Rancher Install](#rancher-install)

+This section will cover manual provisioning.
+And while its a bit involved, it's important to understand what the steps are and why it's so important to automate.
+We'll refer to a few of these sections later when we are doing more 'real' methods of bootstrapping with Terraform.

 ## Prep Environment
 Prior to moving into the airgap, we need to prep our physical media with the binaries of everything we're going to need inside the gap.
 In a hard airgap, such as a SCIF, this will generally mean something like BluRay media; but in a soft airgap, it will involve pushing to a jumpbox of sorts that we have access to in that environment.